Journal of Chinese Linguistics

-For more than 40 years, JCL and JCLMS articles published from 1973 to present have explored Chinese Linguistics derived "from two distinct but related fields of knowledge" (JCL vision by WSYW, 1973), covering many languages in China.
-In the light of human complexity, the authors explore a variety of general linguistic areas such as phonetics, phonology, morphology, syntax, semantics, pragmatics.
-The articles published are also inter-disciplinary across with other academic disciplines such as applied linguistics, historical linguistics, computational linguistics, psycholinquistics, sociolinguistics, neaurolinguistics, evolutionary linguistics and more.
-Moreover, authors have investigated languages in contact, language change, language families, and Chinese writing systems, as well.
+For more than 40 years, JCL and JCLMS have explored Chinese Linguistics, covering many languages in China.
+In the light of human complexity, the authors have explored a variety of general linguistic areas such as phonetics, phonology, morphology, syntax, semantics, and pragmatics.
+The articles also cut across diverse academic disciplines such as applied linguistics, historical linguistics, computational linguistics, psycholinguistics, sociolinguistics, neurolinguistics, evolutionary linguistics and more.
+Moreover, authors have investigated languages in contact, language change, language families, and Chinese writing systems.
 The factors of history, culture, psychology, politics and social changes have also been intuitively blended in with scientific research processes in the papers.
-Research methods include experimental, comparative, as well as historical document review, linguistic reconstruction and many case studies.
-The research endeavors, conducted by scientific
+Research methods include experimentation, comparative analysis, as well as historical document review, linguistic reconstruction and case studies.

 Linguistics and Language Behavior Abstract